Comparing Myers Industries (MYE) & Its Peers

 |2.47

-Myers Industries currently has a consensus target price of $27.00, suggesting a potential upside of 26.76%.
+Myers Industries presently has a consensus price target of $27.00, suggesting a potential upside of 26.76%.
 As a group, “Plastics products, not elsewhere classified” companies have a potential upside of 34.56%.
-Given Myers Industries’ rivals higher possible upside, analysts clearly believe Myers Industries has less favorable growth aspects than its rivals.
+Given Myers Industries’ competitors higher possible upside, analysts plainly believe Myers Industries has less favorable growth aspects than its competitors.

 Risk & Volatility

-Myers Industries has a beta of 1.46, indicating that its share price is 46% more volatile than the S&P 500.
-Comparatively, Myers Industries’ rivals have a beta of 2.16, indicating that their average share price is 116% more volatile than the S&P 500.
+Myers Industries has a beta of 1.46, suggesting that its share price is 46% more volatile than the S&P 500.
+Comparatively, Myers Industries’ competitors have a beta of 2.16, suggesting that their average share price is 116% more volatile than the S&P 500.

+This table compares Myers Industries and its competitors’ net margins, return on equity and return on assets.

 Summary

-Myers Industries beats its rivals on 8 of the 15 factors compared.
+Myers Industries beats its competitors on 8 of the 15 factors compared.

 About Myers Industries (Get Rating)